jaequery/hak/README.md

 ```

 Your site should now be viewable at http://mysite.com.docker/ from your browser (don't forget the trailing slash).
+You can also modify the VIRTUAL_HOST manually by editing the docker-compose.yml file yourself.

 Note) Once started, your prompt will attach itself to docker-compose logs -f, and you can hit Ctrl-c to escape out.
 To get back to the logs, you can type: ```hak logs```